For our hosted Collectives who would like to disburse direct cash assistance

 However, OCF understands that there may be situations where it’s not possible for Recipients to submit an expense through the Platform and provide the required information.
 This may be due to a Recipient’s lack of a bank account or internet access, or during responses to emergencies or natural disasters.

 As a 501(c)(3) nonprofit organization, we must provide evidence and data about the use of all funds to the IRS and auditors on an annual basis.
-Therefore, the purpose of this policy is to set out how OCF can enable Initiatives to run cash assistance programs while still meeting OCF’s compliance obligations and oversight responsibilities.
+Therefore, the purpose of this policy is to set out how OCF can enable Collectives to run cash assistance programs while still meeting OCF’s compliance obligations and oversight responsibilities.

 Basically, because we are a 501(c)(3), we have to be compliant with the IRS at all times- this means we are accountable to know where $ comes from and where it goes.